kennym/kennym/README.md

 ## Biggest achievements

 - Launched parenting app from start to finish and got acquired by a NYC startup
-- Helping people acquire more financial education in Latin America thanks to being part of a Cashflow Club
+- Helped at least 100 people acquire more financial education in Latin America thanks to being part of a Cashflow Club

 ## Tech stack
   - React.JS